determined-ai/determined/master/erd.md

-The bottleneck observed in benchmarking is unlikely to be observed in current or near-future customer scales, and other effects may dominate (like network throughput), so further investigation should be
+The bottleneck observed in benchmarking is unlikely to be observed in current or near-future customer scales, and other effects may dominate (like network throughput), so further investigation should be done before engaging in this work.

 But [here is a good blog post]( https://www.freecodecamp.org/news/million-websockets-and-go-cc58418460bb/